Child of the Sixties

 I Wish That I Had Jessie’s Girl

 At the ripe age of 20 Tim Pierce moved to sunny Lost Angeles to further pursue his dreams of playing guitar professionally.
-His talent and passion was unmatched and he was quickly working in the industry.
+His talent and passion were unmatched and he was quickly working in the industry.
 In no time at all, he was playing on records for the likes of Bon Jovi, John Waite, and Rick Springfield.
 He first tasted mainstream success in the early 1980s, when he began recording with Rick Springfield, who was experiencing a resurgence in popularity due to his hit “Jessie’s Girl”.
 After working with Rick in the studio, Pierce joined Rick’s band and toured all around the world for four years.

 Fast forward to the late 80s Tim decided not to continue touring, but instead to focus on the studio exclusively.
 After meeting Patrick Leonard in 1990 and recording with the band Toy Matinee, Tim got extremely busy doing sessions in and around the Los Angeles area.

-The list of artists that Tim Pierce has recorded and played with is an extensive one to say the least.
+The list of artists that Tim Pierce has recorded and played with is an extensive one, to say the least.
 Just to name a few, Tim’s recording discography includes Crowded House, Christina Aguilera, Seal, Avril Lavigne, Tracy Chapman, Joe Cocker, Ricky Martin, Meat Loaf, Rod Stewart, Elton John, Michael Jackson, Bruce Springsteen and Rob Thomas.

 You have undoubtedly heard Tim Pierce playing on some of your favorite records of your favorite artists through the 80s and 90s.
-Tim is a proud PRS artist, and turns to PRS guitars for his playing and recording needs.
+Tim is a proud PRS artist and turns to PRS guitars for his playing and recording needs.
 Tim is known to play a PRS McCarty Singlecut 594.

 Go to American Musical Supply to check out our selection of PRS Guitars!